huixin929/Noise-Monitoring-IoT/README.md

 ---

 ## **Contact**
-For questions or support, feel free to contact at [huixins929@gmail.com].
+For questions or support, feel free to contact at [huixins929@gmail.com] or [d2t9fatinshahirah@gmail.com].